Gaussian

 with Y > 1 will not end with an error, it will compute only on one machine like you submit it with select=1:ncpus=X

 parameter.
-This results in overcomming the requested resources on memory or scratch size and the job would be killed.
+This results in overcoming the requested resources on memory or scratch size and the job would be killed.

 for module add g09/D.01linda

-and submit the job with given number of machines N
+and submit the job with a given number of machines N

 Interactive computation

-Ask for an interactive job having a single node with a specified number of processors (ppn parameter), specified amount of memory (mem parameter), and specified amount of scratch space (scratch parameter — in KB) reserved:
+Ask for an interactive job having a single node with a specified number of processors (ncpus parameter), a specified amount of memory (mem parameter), and an appropriate amount of scratch space reserved:

 Load the Gaussian module into the environment: